 Anyway, two weeks after that sharp right-side pain and nipple soreness happened, I was nearing the day that my period would arrive.
 Of course, this was according to my TWO periods I’d had, and the fact that they were 45 days apart.

-About four days before my period date drew near, I started to notice really mild cramping…on the other side of my pelvic region.
+About 2-3 days before my expected period date drew near, I started to notice really mild cramping…on the other side of my pelvic region.

 This was REALLY WEIRD to me.

 I mean, cramping on the other side?
 A week and a half later?
 That didn’t make any sense.